FOR THE YEAR ENDED 31ST MARCH 2018

-The Board of Directors have met five times and Independent Directors once during theyear ended 31st March 2016.
+The Board of Directors have met 5 times and Independent Directors once during the yearended 31st March 2018.

-The recommendations of the Audit Committee as and when made to the Board has beenaccepted by it.
+The recommendations of the Audit Committee as and when made to the Board have beenaccepted by it.

 KEY MANAGERIAL PERSONNEL

-There is no transaction with Related Party which requires disclosure under Section134(3)(h) of the Companies Act 2013 and Rule 8(2) of the Companies (Accounts) Rules2014.
+There are no transactions with Related Parties which require disclosure under Section134(3)(h) of the Companies Act 2013 and Rule 8(2) of the Companies (Accounts) Rules2014.